Blizarre/recipe-manager/README.md

 A modern, lightweight recipe management application built with FastAPI and vanilla JavaScript.
 It is really just a simple Markdown editor at the moment, but I will gradually add features as I feel the need for them.

+I forgot: **THIS IS A VIBE-CODED app made with Claude.
+I DID NOT REVIEW ALL THE CODE BUT EVERY TIME I LOOK AT SOMETHING I FIND A CRITICAL OWASP TOP 10
+VULNERABILITY IN IT.
+DO NOT PUT THIS ON THE OPEN INTERNET.
+IT SHOULD RUN STRICTLY ON A CONTAINER, BE SINGLE USER AND BE PROTECTED BEHIND AN AUTH PROXY
+THAT IS PEOPERLY CONFIGURED.**

 ## ✨ Features

 - **📝 Simple Editor**: Lightweight textarea with Prism.js markdown syntax highlighting